-Aral Sea is an example of a regional environmental disaster and here are some Aral Sea disaster facts.
-Aral Sea environmental disaster is actually among the worst ecological disasters.
-It proves that wrong political decisions might have a huge impact on the natural ecosystem.
+Aral Sea is an classic example of a regional environmental disaster.
+Here are some interesting Aral Sea disaster facts.
+The Aral Sea disaster is indeed among the worst ecological disasters in the world.
+It proves that wrong political decisions might have a huge impact on natural ecosystems.

 In addition to the natural consequences, the reduction of the lake’s water content also has a major influence on society.
-Thus, the locals are living of fishery and many jobs and money have been lost simply as a result of the lost lake.
+The locals who are living along the shores have fishery as their occupation.
+Therefore many jobs and a huge amount of money have been lost.

 Aral Sea Pictures